strapi/strapi/docs/3.0.0-beta.x/plugins/users-permissions.md

 JWT tokens can be verified and trusted because the information is digitally signed.
 To sign a token a _secret_ is required.
 By default Strapi generates one that is stored in `./extensions/users-permissions/config/jwt.js`.
 This is useful during development but for security reasons it is **recommended** to set a custom token via an environment variable `JWT_SECRET` when deploying to production.

-By default you can set a `JWT_SECRET` envrionement variable and it will be used as secret.
+By default you can set a `JWT_SECRET` environment variable and it will be used as secret.
 If you want to use another variable you can update the configuration file.

 **Path -** `./extensions/users-permissions/config/jwt.js`.